 The push for design thinking has transformed it from a niche buzzword into a human-centered process, one that is now helping businesses generate the ideas and solutions they need to evolve and grow.

 Companies big and small are drawing on design thinking frameworks to jolt innovative ideas.
-Here are 5 big organization that realize how design thinking unlocks creativity to drive bottom-line business outcomes.
+Here are 5 big organizations that realize how design thinking unlocks creativity to drive bottom-line business outcomes.
 They’ve invested in either in-house innovation labs or worked with firms to help them implement design thinking practices.